-Plantar Fascia Surgery
+Plantar Fasciitis Surgery

-If your orthopedic surgeon has recommended open surgery, he will be cutting a small area of the bottom of the foot open in order to operate.
-Recovery from this method will involve wearing a cast or brace for some two to three weeks.
+If your orthopedic surgeon has recommended open surgery, they will be cutting a small area of the bottom of the foot open in order to operate with the plantar fascia ligament exposed.

 Because Plantar Fascia Surgery is an invasive procedure and requires a considerable recovery period, it should always be viewed as appropriate only in extreme cases which haven’t been resolved via non-invasive methods.

 - Commit to resting your feet twice a day for twenty minutes.
 Because of today’s busy schedules, many people find this a challenge, but if avoiding surgery is your goal, make a plan for giving your feet total rest two times a day.
 You might schedule this during your lunch break and during your free time after dinner.
 While resting your feet, apply an ice pack to reduce inflammation.

 - Commit to performing daily plantar fascia and heel stretching exercises.
 Some people enjoy exercises and others don’t, but nearly everyone wants to be free of pain without having to resort to surgery.
 Make use of Heel That Pain’s excellent collection of free plantar fasciitis exercise videos.
 These simple stretches are designed to reduce morning heel pain and daily heel pain and to promote eventual recovery.

 - Commit to wearing a specialized orthotic shoe insert, in all of your shoes, every day.
 Clinically-tested Heel Seats are proven to resolve the heel pain caused by Plantar Fasciitis in more than 9 out of 10 cases.
 Featuring patented Fascia-Bar technology not found in any other product on the market, Heel Seats gently re-align the compromised plantar fascia ligament, cushion the heel and deliver therapeutic acupressure to the heel bone, stimulating your body’s natural ability to heal itself.